commercelayer/commercelayer-js-dropin/README.md

 | clayer-order-ready       | Order (cart) has been fetched.        |
 | clayer-skus-empty        | The list of SKUs is empty.            |

-Note the the list of SKUs for a given market can be empty for one of the following reasons:
+Note that the list of SKUs for a given market can be empty for one of the following reasons:

 - The SKUs don't exist in Commerce Layer.
 - The SKUs don't have a price in the market price list.